Skip to content

 export KEYCLOAK_SKIPSERVERINFO=true

-export IMPORT_FILES_LOCATIONS=config.yaml
+export IMPORT_FILES_LOCATIONS=path/to/config-file

 java -jar keycloak-config-cli.jar